-The famous “bouchons” are historical, traditional restaurants in Lyon where copious amounts of delicious, hearty, comfort cuisine are served on red and white checkered tablecloths in cozy dining rooms by larger than life owners.
-Bouchons can get very busy and are boisterous and noisy- you will literally be rubbing shoulders with your table neighbors!
+The famous “bouchons” are historical, traditional restaurants in Lyon where copious amounts of delicious, hearty, comfort cuisine are served on red and white checkered tablecloths in cozy dining rooms by larger-than-life owners.
+Bouchons can get very busy and are boisterous- you will literally be rubbing shoulders with your table neighbors!
 Dining at a Bouchon is always a warm and friendly experience and a highlight of any visit to Lyon.
-Here is a shortlist of some of our favorite ones:
+Here is a short list of some of our favorite ones:

 Le Bouchon des Filles

 What a memorable, joyous evening you will have here!
-This is nearly like an interactive night at the theatre as you will be shoulder-to-shoulder with guests at the next table, and the manager will round up all of the diners after a convivial supper to visit the nearby traboule to hear all about the local history.
+This is nearly like an interactive night at the theatre as you will be shoulder-to-shoulder with guests at the next table.
+After a convivial supper, the manager will round up all of the diners to visit the nearby traboule to hear about the local history.
 Formidable!